A Facet Enumeration Algorithm for Convex Polytopes: Edge detection

-Assuming that a d-dimensional polytope has n vertices that are stored {\bf in rows} in a matrix $\V$ of dimension of $n \times d$.
-Each {\bf row} (vertex) of $\V$ is denoted by $\v_i$.
-To have an efficient algorithm, we set the the centroid of the polytope $\v_0$ as the origin which is an interior point of the polytope.
-This is simply achieved by using
+Assume that a d-dimensional polytope has $n$ vertices.
+Each vertex $\v_i$ is represented as a {\bf row vector}, and the $n$ vertices are stored in a matrix $\V \in \R^{n \times d}$.
+To have an efficient algorithm, we set the centroid of the polytope $\v_0$ as the origin which is an interior point of the polytope.
+Let

 We will denote by $\mathcal{U} = \{ \u_1, \ldots, \u_n \}$ the set of vertices which form a polytope with its center as the origin of the coordinate system.
 We also use a matrix